Advertisement

 Is applying at Lansing Housing Commission free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Lansing Housing Commission administers 8 programs (PBV, HCV, Public Housing, RAD, Shelter Plus Care, Shelter Plus Care Program, VASH, Permanent Supportive Housing) — none of which charge an application fee.
+Lansing Housing Commission administers 11 programs (HCV, Mainstream, PBV, PSH, Permanent Supportive Housing, Public Housing, RAD, Shelter Plus Care, Shelter Plus Care Program, VASH, Permanent Supportive Housing (PSH)) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority or in person at their office at 419 Cherry St, Lansing, MI.

 How long is the wait at Lansing Housing Commission?

 Wait times at Lansing Housing Commission depend on demand in Lansing, funding levels, and your priority status.
 With approximately 2,320 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on May 2, 2026 when the PBV list changed from "closed" to "open."
+The most recent status change we tracked was on July 14, 2026 when the Permanent Supportive Housing list changed from "unknown" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Lansing Housing Commission directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?